nnja/python/website/content/02-introduction-to-python/060-functions/50-exercise.md

 ## Functions

 Let's try creating a basic function.
-Use tab to intent the second line, and press enter on an empty line to finish the function.
+Use tab to indent the second line, and press enter on an empty line to finish the function.

 ```python
 >>> def add_numbers(x, y):